jackmott/jackmott.github.io/_posts/2016-9-1-performance-in-the-large.markdown

 The main take away here is think about how you work with memory, no matter what language you use.
 C# offers some nice tools in value types to make this a bit easier.
 Java on the other hand uses escape analysis to attempt to "auto struct" things for you.
 Both of these approaches have pros and cons.
 It is less important to worry about which is best, and more important just to understand how your language works, so the code you type will leverage it's strengths, and avoid it's weaknesses.
-C++ doesn't totally solve this problem either, allocating too much is one of the primary causes of performance problems in C++ code as well.
+C++ doesn't make allocation free, allocating too much is one of the primary causes of performance problems in C++ code as well.
+It does give you the most control to make things perform well, but it will be up to you to figure it out.
 Manage your memory well.